jfbeyond/Movie_Catalog/README.md

 ```
 Use pip: pip install tmdbsimple
 ```
-Although only two methods will be utilized in this project from this TMDB API wrapper, it is recommended to visit the [tmdbsimple](https://github.com/celiao/tmdbsimple) repository to get a grasp of all the methods and tools.
+Although only two methods from this TMDB API wrapper will be utilized in this project (Search() and Movies()), it is recommended to visit the [tmdbsimple](https://github.com/celiao/tmdbsimple) repository to get a full grasp of all the methods and tools.

 ###  API Key